axelhahn/nginx-docker-proxy/README.md

 On my development computer I run multiple docker containers for different apps.
 I wanted to map the exposed ports of webapps in docker containers to readable hostnames.

+The target group is a developer runnning docker for development on his/ her machine.

 ### Default way

 If you run docker containers directly then you open `http://localhost:PORT` for each app and need to remember the configured portnumbers.